• Skip to primary navigation

 Photos of steps 4 and 5.

-Step 5: Use a large spoon to mix the wet and dry ingredients into a nice dough.
+Step 5: Mix the wet and dry ingredients into a nice dough with a large spoon.

 Photos of steps 6 and 7.

-Step 7 and 8: Mix up the cinnamon and sugar in a bowl.
-Sprinkle the dough with the sugar and cinnamon mixture shown in the photo below.
+Step 7 and 8: Mix the cinnamon and sugar in a bowl.
+Sprinkle the dough with the sugar and cinnamon mixture in the photo below.

 Step 9: Gently roll your dough as you would cinnamon rolls.